 - Collation and synthesis of the experience of measures for improved nitrogen management as adopted by GEF and others, including UNEP, OECD, FAO etc in sharing and disseminating success stories including lessons learned though case studies at national and local levels.
 These case studies will complement and further enhance the Regional Demonstrations of Component 3.

 - Output 2.1.
 Quantification & assessment of the regional threats from excess N and insufficient N (including consideration of interactions with other biogeochemical cycles).

 - Output 2.2.
 Detailed overview of regional/local N flux and consolidation into a global assessment of N fluxes, pathways, effects and benefits of improved N management

 - Output 2.3.
 Consolidation of methods and good practices to address issues of excess and insufficient reactive nitrogen

 - Output 2.4.
 Definition of programmes and policy options for improved reactive nitrogen management at local/regional/global levels, supported by cost-benefit analysis to underpin options for the Green Economy.

 - Output 2.5.
 Compendium summarizing the state of knowledge, experience and measures adopted by GEF (and others) gained from addressing the issues of excess and insufficient reactive nitrogen.

-Component 2 is composed of five activities which will deliver the outputs above.
+Component 2 is composed of five activities which are delivering the outputs above.
 Project management for Component 2 is shown in the diagram below.
-For more information on each of the activities, follow the links on the diagram below.